 All my travels around the world are remembered through the food experiences I have.
 It is one of the many reasons I am so jealous of Anthony Bourdain, I know from reading his essays that his life is not as glamorous as it appears, but I would like to opportunity to find out!

-Living in the San Francisco Bay Area, I am lucky to have nearly every culture’s food at my fingertips.
-Not only that, but also so many organic options as well.
-During any given week I can eat truly authentic Mexican, Vietnamese, Japanese, Turkish and Indian food as well as dim sum which I am especially thankful to have access to.
+Living in the San Francisco Bay Area for the longest time, I was lucky to have nearly every culture's food at my fingertips.
+Not only that but also so many organic options as well.
+During any given week I can eat truly authentic Mexican, Burmese, Japanese, Turkish, and Indian food as well as dimsum which I am especially thankful to have access to.

 As I think back to some of my 10 most memorable food experiences I have had, it is hard for me to pick a favorite.
 Some of the highlights are:

 1. Fried plantains

 My mother's fried plantains that she learned to make while we were living in Panama.
 She would get them fresh, cut them into thick slices, and then soak them in ice water.
 Then she would fry them, transfer to a dish, and salt them.
 Warm, just off the plate, they were salty, meaty, crunchy, and chewy.

-Two great spots to get them in the San Francisco Bay Area are: Primo Patio in San Francisco and La Costanera in Half Moon Bay.
+Two great spots to get them in the San Francisco Bay Area are Primo Patio in San Francisco (now closed) and La Costanera in Half Moon Bay.

 2. Scrambled eggs

 One of the first meals my now-husband made for me when we first started dating.
 I was sick and he made me scrambled eggs that were mind-blowing.
 Juicy, succulent.
 Made with a lot of attention in a soup pot (instead of a frying pan) with butter.
 It requires constant stirring and supervision with the end result being pure heaven, especially when you are sick.
-Nothing beats it (except maybe KFC!)
+Nothing beats it (except maybe KFC mash potatoes!)

 I could eat eggs three meals a day seven days a week, I haven't met an egg I didn't love!